-Brainspotting (BSP) is a relatively new type of therapy designed to help people access, process, and overcome trauma, negative emotions, and pain, including psychologically-induced physical pain.
+Brainspotting (BSP) is a relatively new type of therapy designed to help people access, process, and overcome trauma, negative emotions, and pain, including psychologically induced physical pain.

 Brainspotting was developed through David Grand's work with survivors of trauma, and many mental health professionals utilizing the approach have found it to be an effective form of treatment for a variety of mental health concerns.

-According to creator David Grand, the direction in which people look or gaze can affect the way they feel.
+According to therapist and creator David Grand, the direction in which people look or gaze can affect the way they feel.
 During brainspotting, therapists help people position their eyes in ways that enable them to target sources of negative emotion.
 With the aid of a pointer, trained brainspotting therapists slowly guide the eyes of people in therapy across their field of vision to find appropriate “brainspots,” with a brainspot being an eye position that activates a traumatic memory or painful emotion.
 Practitioners of the procedure believe it allows therapists to access emotions on a deeper level and target the physical effects of trauma.

 There is increasing evidence that trauma is “stored” in the body and that it can alter the way the brain works.
-Trauma can, for example, have an effect on one's emotions, memory, and physical health.
+Trauma can, for example, have an effect on emotions, memory, and physical health.
 Brainspotting seems to activate the body’s innate ability to heal itself from trauma.

 Find a Therapist

-Through his work applying somatic experiencing (SE) and eye movement desensitization and reprocessing therapy (EMDR), the therapist David Grand eventually developed what he called Natural Flow EMDR, a technique that integrated these two types of therapy.
+Through his work applying somatic experiencing (SE) and eye movement desensitization and reprocessing therapy (EMDR), Grand eventually developed what he called Natural Flow EMDR, a technique that integrated these two types of therapy.
 Grand's use of Natural Flow EMDR proved beneficial to some of those he was treating, and he used it as part of the trauma therapy he conducted with more than a hundred 9/11 survivors.
 He took this form of therapy further after one individual dealing with both physical and emotional symptoms of trauma experienced significant, rapid improvement following a session in which a locked eye position enabled a cathartic expression of memory and emotion.
-Grand eventually developed a formal training, and today over 8000 therapists are trained in the brainspotting approach, which is a fast-growing area in the field of psychology.
+Grand eventually developed a formal training, and today more than 8,000 therapists are trained in the brainspotting approach, which is a fast-growing area in the field of psychology.

 Both brainspotting and EMDR therapies attempt to help those in therapy reprocess negative events and retrain emotional reactions.
 EMDR, the older of the two therapies, has been more intensively studied, but therapists are increasingly practicing brainspotting and reporting positive results.

-Those who have experienced either physical or emotional trauma may obtain benefit from brainspotting.
+Those who have experienced either physical or emotional trauma may benefit from brainspotting.
 This form of therapy has been shown to be an effective treatment option for those experiencing:

 - All forms of trauma